-Global Wood Pellet market was valued at US$10.491 billion in 2019 and is expected to grow at a CAGR of 14.47% over the forecast period to reach a total market size of US$23.604 billion in 2025.
+The Global Wood Pellet market was valued at US$11.622 billion in 2020 and is expected to grow at a CAGR of 14.49% over the forecast period to reach a total market size of US$29.964 billion in 2027.
 Wood pellets are renewable energy carriers.
 These are produced from sawdust or other ground woody materials.
 According to international standards, product requirements for energy density, moisture, abrasion resistance, particle size, and shape for wood pellets are defined, turning wood pellets into a commodity.
-As such, standardized wood pellets offer promising properties for large scale production.
-With rising production of wood pellets, there has been a significant rise in trade flows of wood pellets across the globe.
-There are different applications of wood pellets which are boosting their demand worldwide.
+As such, standardized wood pellets offer promising properties for large-scale production.
+With the rising production of wood pellets, there has been a significant rise in the trade flows of wood pellets across the globe.
+There are different applications of wood pellets that are boosting their demand worldwide.
 For example, wood pellets are widely used as a convenient solid biofuel in automatic stoves and boilers in the domestic heating sector.
-Wood pellets reduce greenhouse gas (GHG) emission of the electricity generation when co-fired in coal-based power plants.
+Wood pellets reduce greenhouse gas (GHG) emissions from electricity generation when co-fired in coal-based power plants.
 Industrial wood pellets are used as a substitute for coal in power plants while premium pellets are used in pellet boilers and pellet stoves for heating.

-Wood pellets have emerged as a viable and promising renewable energy source as a replacement of coal, especially in Europe and North America.
-The pellet market has been witnessing a tremendous growth worldwide from the past few years with increasing demand for both industrial application in large scale power plants and small scale application in residential heating systems.
+Wood pellets have emerged as a viable and promising renewable energy source as a replacement for coal, especially in Europe and North America.
+The pellet market has been witnessing tremendous growth worldwide over the past few years, with increasing demand for both industrial applications in large-scale power plants and small-scale applications in residential heating systems.

-The market for wood pellets is gaining a remarkable traction since they have low carbon footprints.
-As such, growing concerns regarding environmental sustainability across the globe is the major factor behind the growing demand for wood pellets which is driving the global market growth.
-Governments of different countries along with global organizations are continuously taking necessary steps and measures to reach their set target related to the reduction of carbon footprints or greenhouse gas (GHG) emissions.
-Limited availability of non-renewable resources and their adverse impact on the environment has made it necessary for the world economy to switch to alternative power sources without harming the environment.
-Governments across the globe have set their targets aimed to move towards different renewable energy sources.
-For instance, Austria has a target of a 100 per cent renewable electricity supply by 2030.
-France has committed to cut its greenhouse gas (GHG) emissions and go ‘carbon-neutral’ by 2050 in line with the 2015 Paris Climate Agreement.
-The Philippines is committed to cut its carbon emissions, that comes from the transport, energy, waste, forestry, and industry sectors, by 70 per cent by 2030.
-The escalating environmental concerns about greenhouse gas emissions (GHGs) in different countries has made biomass fuels popular.
-In recent years, significant progress has been made in logistics and advancement in combustion technology which has further boosted the growth of global wood pellets market.
+The market for wood pellets is gaining remarkable traction since they have low carbon footprints.
+As such, growing concerns regarding environmental sustainability across the globe is the major factor behind the growing demand for wood pellets, which is driving the global market growth.
+Governments from various countries, as well as global organizations, are constantly taking the necessary steps and measures to achieve their set target for reducing carbon footprints or greenhouse gas (GHG) emissions.
+Limited availability of non-renewable resources and their adverse impact on the environment have made it necessary for the world economy to switch to alternative power sources without harming the environment.
+Governments across the globe have set their targets aimed at moving towards different renewable energy sources.
+Austria, for example, has set a goal of achieving 100 percent renewable electricity by 2030.
+France has committed to cutting its greenhouse gas (GHG) emissions and going ‘carbon-neutral’ by 2050 in line with the 2015 Paris Climate Agreement.
+The Philippines has pledged to reduce carbon emissions from the transportation, energy, waste, forestry, and industry sectors by 70% by 2030.
+The escalating environmental concerns about greenhouse gas emissions (GHGs) in different countries have made biomass fuels popular.
+In recent years, significant progress has been made in logistics and advancements in combustion technology, which has further boosted the growth of the global wood pellet market.

-The use of wood pellets as fuels has gained a widespread adoption for heating homes and power boilers, especially in the European region.
-The easy availability of raw materials such as timber and compacted sawdust coupled with the low production cost are some of the factors which are also contributing to the robust rise in demand for wood pellets, thereby driving the market growth.
+The use of wood pellets as fuel has gained widespread adoption for heating homes and power boilers, especially in the European region.
+The easy availability of raw materials such as timber and compacted sawdust, coupled with the low production cost, are some of the factors which are also contributing to the robust rise in demand for wood pellets, thereby driving the market growth.

-Europe is the largest consumer as well as producer of wood pellets
+Europe is the largest consumer and the largest producer of wood pellet

-By geography, global wood pellets market has been segmented into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
-Europe accounted for the major share in the global wood pellets market According to the USDA (United States Department of Agriculture) Foreign Agricultural Service’s Global Agricultural Information Network, the EU (European Union) consumed an estimated 27.35 million metric tons of wood pellets in 2018, up from 24.15 million tons in the previous year.
+By geography, the global wood pellets market has been segmented into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
+In 2019, Europe accounted for the major share in the global wood pellets market According to the USDA (United States Department of Agriculture) Foreign Agricultural Service’s Global Agricultural Information Network, the EU (European Union) consumed an estimated 27.35 million metric tons of wood pellets in 2018, up from 24.15 million tonnes in the previous year.
 Also, wood pellet consumption in this region is estimated to increase to 30 million metric tons in 2019, with imports rising to 12.2 million metric tons from 10.355 million metric tons in 2018.
 According to the report, the EU has 656 pellet plants in 2017, with a combined capacity of 2.75 million metric tons.
-Capacity is also expected to reach 72 per cent in 2019, up from 70 per cent in 2018 and 67 per cent in 2017.
-By country, the United Kingdom become the top consumer of wood pellets in the EU region in 2018, with 8 million metric tons, followed by Italy (3.75 million metric tons), Denmark (3.5 million metric tons), Germany (2.19 million metric tons), and Sweden (1.785 million metric tons).
-Stringent regulations regarding environmental sustainability and continuous efforts to achieve their emission targets within the specified time period contributes significantly to the dominance of European region in the global wood pellets market.
-Supportive government initiatives and the incentives offered by the EU member states also drives the growth of wood pellets market in this region.
+Capacity is also expected to increase to 72% in 2019, up from 70% in 2018 and 67% in 2017 By country, the United Kingdom become the top consumer of wood pellets in the EU region in 2018, with 8 million metric tons, followed by Italy (3.75 million metric tons), Denmark (3.5 million metric tons), Germany (2.19 million metric tons), and Sweden (1.785 million metric tons).
+Stringent regulations regarding environmental sustainability and continuous efforts to achieve their emission targets within the specified time period contribute significantly to the dominance of the European region in the global wood pellets market.
+Supportive government initiatives and the incentives offered by the EU member states also drive the growth of the wood pellets market in this region.

-Asia Pacific (APAC) wood pellet market is projected to witness a noteworthy compound annual growth rate (CAGR) during the forecast period.
-Favourable government policies to ramp up the use of wood pellets for power generation along with the increasing number of power plants is fuelling the demand for wood pellets in APAC countries, especially in Japan, South Korea, and China.
-Growing focus on renewable energy sector in APAC countries is further propelling the regional market growth.
-Samsung C&T has been continuously expanding its role in importing wood pellets to South Korea, country which lacks natural energy resources.
-Also, the country is so aggressively subsidizing biomass sector so heavily that it is actually hindering the adoption of other renewable energy sources like wind and solar.
-Japan is currently the global primary buyer of palm kernel shells (PKS), purchasing more than 60 per cent of total PKS exports in 2018.
-PKS is a primary fuel that is used by many independent power producers in Japan who want to get benefit of the feed-in-tariff (FIT) which is a part of the country’s policy for low-carbon generation.
-The FIT scheme offers a 20-year subsidy to firms which generate renewable energy.
+The Asia Pacific (APAC) wood pellet market is projected to witness a noteworthy compound annual growth rate (CAGR) during the forecast period.
+Favourable government policies to ramp up the use of wood pellets for power generation along with the increasing number of power plants are fuelling the demand for wood pellets in APAC countries, especially in Japan, South Korea, and China.
+The growing focus on the renewable energy sector in APAC countries is further propelling the regional market growth.
+Samsung C&T has been continuously expanding its role in importing wood pellets to South Korea, a country that lacks natural energy resources.
+Also, the country is so aggressively subsidizing the biomass sector so heavily that it is actually hindering the adoption of other renewable energy sources like wind and solar.
+Japan is currently the world's largest buyer of palm kernel shells (PKS), accounting for more than 60% of total PKS exports in 2018.
+PKS is a primary fuel that is used by many independent power producers in Japan who want to get the benefit of the feed-in-tariff (FIT) which is a part of the country’s policy for a low-carbon generation.
+The FIT scheme offers a 20-year subsidy to firms that generate renewable energy.
 Increasing investments in biomass plants in this region will also bolster the wood pellet market growth during the next five years.
 For example, in February 2019, Renova Inc made a final investment decision (FID) and achieved financial close for the 74.8 MW Tokushima Tsuda biomass power generation project in Tokushima prefecture.
 The biomass power plant will use wood pellets and PKS as a fuel source and is planned to get started by March 2023.
-Shell India invested $7.7 million in a local biomass firm- Punjab Renewable Energy- backed by Neev Fund in August 2019.
+Shell India invested $7.7 million in a local biomass firm- Punjab Renewable Energy- backed by Neev Fund, in August 2019.

 South America is also expected to witness a decent CAGR between 2020 and 2025.
 The region consists of over one-fourth of the world’s forests.
-As such, rising investments in the forestry sector in this region will continue to drive the availability of raw material, thus positively impacting the market growth by aiding the production of wood pellets.
-Middle East and Africa will also grow at a considerable CAGR on account of rising demand for wood pellets for residential cooking purposes in South Africa.
-Furthermore, continuous efforts of governments in countries to reduce their reliance on coal-fired plants will further accelerate the demand for wood pellets in this region.
-For example, in 2018, the South African government announced to build a 25 MW biomass plant with an aim to support the country’s Renewable Energy Independent Power Producer Program.
+As such, rising investments in the forestry sector in this region will continue to drive the availability of raw materials, thus positively impacting the market growth by aiding the production of wood pellets.
+The Middle East and Africa will also grow at a considerable CAGR on account of the rising demand for wood pellets for residential cooking purposes in South Africa.
+Furthermore, the continuous efforts of governments in countries to reduce their reliance on coal-fired plants will further accelerate the demand for wood pellets in this region.
+For example, in 2018, the South African government announced plans to build a 25 MW biomass plant with the aim of supporting the country’s Renewable Energy Independent Power Producer Program.

 Prominent key market players in the global Wood Pellet market include German Pellets GmbH, Pinnacle Renewable Energy Inc, Energex, Enviva LP, Wood & Sons, Drax Group plc, AS Graanul Invest, AVPGroup, Lignetics, Canfor, Stora Enso, Svenska Cellulosa Aktiebolaget SCA (publ), The Brookridge Group, and PIVETEAUBOIS.
-These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
-Major players in the global Wood Pellet market have been covered along with their relative competitive position and strategies.
-The report also mentions recent deals and investments of different market players over the last two years.
+These companies hold a noteworthy share of the market on account of their good brand image and product offerings.
+Major players in the global Wood Pellet market have been covered along with their relative competitive positions and strategies.
+The report also mentions recent deals and investments by different market players over the last two years.